catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 Foreign Keys
 ------------
-The order assets are loaded into ``pudl.sqlite`` is non deterministic so foreign key constraints can not be evaluated in real time.
+The order assets are loaded into ``pudl.sqlite`` is non deterministic because the assets are executed in parallel so foreign key constraints can not be evaluated in real time.
 However, foreign key constraints can be evaluated after all of the data has been loaded into the database.
 To check the constraints, run:

 .. code-block:: console